canro91/canro91.github.io/_posts/2024-05-27-ApplyingToFaang.md

 A "short coding assessment" got me off guard.
 80 minutes and 3 exercises made me feel like an impostor.
 An uppercut and 10-second countdown.

 I don't want this post to be another "hiring is broken" and "life is unfair" post.
+So...

 If I could go back in time, this is what I'd tell myself before that coding assesment: